Dig in now to plant a living Christmas tree

-(Chamaecyparis nookatensis) can also
+(Chamaecyparis nookatensis) can also make interesting living

 A living tree can commemorate a special holiday event, family milestone or just become a yearly practice.
 Families who have been doing this for several years now look into the yard and see significant contributions to their landscape such as a wind break, screen or beautiful addition to backdrop a perennial garden.
 Living Christmas trees are available from many nurseries and garden centers and may be sold in a large pot or B&B (balled and burlaped.)

 Green side up

 Choosing a living tree and getting it to survive through the winter, however, offers the consumer a number of challenges.
 Warm indoor temperatures can break the tree’s dormancy, sending signals to tender buds that it is time to grow.
 A subsequent January planting will expose those newly unfolding buds to killing winter temperatures.

 The root ball itself must remain moist during its stay in the home and may utilize as much water as a fresh-cut tree.
 One way to avoid breaking the tree’s dormancy is to keep it inside only for a short period of time – two weeks maximum.
 You may need to buy the tree ahead of time and store it in a cold garage or shed, just until you’re ready to bring it in.
 If you want to keep your tree in the house until the New Year, don’t plan on bringing it in until December 17.
 If you’re using a B&B tree, be careful not to drop the root ball or handle it too roughly.